Chapter 28: Surprises - 159 AK, Summer

 Stroking a braided sideburn, she stepped onto the street for the first time as the elegantly dressed Tyrone.
 She noted the difference in the way passersby looked at her.
 They took in the silk cravat at her throat, the paired bejeweled daggers with worn handles on her belt, and the long leather surcoat that dragged the ground.
 Others noted the four identically dressed guards flanking her and moved out of her way.
 Only one or two truly observant people noted the two additional but not-similarly-dressed guards, one preceding, and one trailing in their wake.

 It was time to make her first arms deal.

 Blackhawk had been sent to summon the queen to the king’s side.

 Her Majesty was in the Royal Gardens, playing with her four-year-old daughter, teaching the little girl to skip.
 The two were focused solely on each other.
 The little girl’s squeals of joy were counterpointed by her mother’s ringing laughter.

 It was an adorable sight.
 He’d never thought of having children, not after what he’d experienced as a boy.
-Yet, in that moment, the idea of teaching a son or daughter of his own was appealing.
+Yet, in that moment, the idea of teaching a son or daughter of his own appealed to him.